Hello my name is Kay-Ann Ward, thank you for visiting my virtual home.

 No this process wasn’t and isn’t easy, however it is worth it and it’s an ongoing process and journey.

-My self work consisted of continuing to dance to dancehall/soca, Afro-Caribbean dance, intuitive/expressive movement, meditation, mindfulness, visualization, writing and being one with nature.
+My self work consisted of emerging myself even more into Afro-Caribbean dance, intuitive/expressive movement, meditation, mindfulness, visualization, painting, writing and being one with nature.
 Dance and intuitive movement has always been the primary go to for me.
 It is what I use to activate my divine connection.
 I love to feel sensual and be sensual.
 I love to honor my feminine and masculine energy.
 I love to teach women how to access this divine energy flow so that they too can stand in their truth.

 I’m a woman on a journey to explore and discover more of myself.
 I am creating spaces for you to also join me wherever you are on your journey.
 I am a vessel, the divine energy flows through me and uses me to share its message, teachings and energy with you.